TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

 5. QR Code only lasts about 2 minutes.
 Make sure you send a fresh one to the victim and he is ready to scan.

 6. When the QR Code is scanned, you will automatically be logged in to their account and the script will grab the Discord token.

+# Note

+This is illegal and i am not responsible for anything done with this tool.
+I maintain this tool only for educational purposes